Ultimate Guide to Connecticut State Bar Exam

 What’s the format of the UBE?

-The UBE is administered twice each year in Connecticut (in February and July).
+The Uniform Bar Exam (UBE) is administered twice each year in Connecticut (in February and July).
 The examination is administered over two days in four, three-hour sessions.
 The UBE has three parts: the Multistate Bar Exam (MBE), the Multistate Essay Exam (MEE), and the Multistate Performance Test (MPT).

 The MBE is a six-hour test and consists of 200 multiple-choice questions that test your understanding across seven subjects.
 Your MBE score comprises 50% of your overall UBE score.